hassankhalid2239/bloc_plugin/README.md

 # bloc_plugin
- State Management plugin Practice only states but not
+ State Management plugin Practice only states but not patterns